13twelve/min.js/README.md

 ## $ Selector

 min.js isn't jQuery.
 Though the few methods it does have, work similar to jQuery.
-The intention is that using this will save you some typing on some common repeated JavaScript tasks.
 You can, of course, bind $ to min$:

 ```js
 window.$ = min$;